oracle/terraform-provider-oci/website/docs/r/core_cross_connect.html.markdown

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The cross-connect's Oracle ID (OCID).
+* `interface_down_timer_value_in_milliseconds` - The duration of the interface down timer in milliseconds between 0 and 3000 in multiples of 500.
+* `interface_name` - The name of the FastConnect interface where this cross-connect is installed.
+* `is_interface_hold_timer_enabled` - The flag to enable or disable the down timer for the interface.
+* `is_qos_enabled` - The flag to enable or disable the Qos for the cross-connect.
+* `loa_properties` - Properties for the Letter of Authority associated with this cross-connect.
+	* `authorized_agent` - Name of the customer authorized agent on the LOA.
+	* `expiry_extension_count` - Terraform-managed count of self-service expiry extensions requested for the LOA.
 * `location_name` - The name of the FastConnect location where this cross-connect is installed.
 * `macsec_properties` - Properties used for MACsec (if capable).
 	* `encryption_cipher` - Type of encryption cipher suite to use for the MACsec connection.